Slate Roof Installation

 Less obvious forms of slate roof wind damage may involve loose flashing.

-When aluminum or copper flashings are pulled by strong winds, it fails to effectively provide water mitigation.
+When aluminum or copper flashings are pulled by strong winds, it fails to effectively provide water removal.

 Galvanized and copper nails can also pop up, allowing moisture to seep into the roof deck.